bryanbraun/bryanbraun.github.io/_posts/2020-08-28-a-minimalist-development-workflow-using-es6-modules-and-snowpack.md

 date: 2020-08-28
 related: [
-  "Web-dev nirvana, and why I needed to let go of React to reach it", "Nonsense"
+  "Web-dev nirvana, and why I needed to let go of React to reach it", "What if React used web components under the hood?", "Nonsense"
 ]
 ---